dbelob/twitter-emulation/README.md

-# Twitter emulation in Java
+# Twitter emulation in Java and Angular

 The application emulates the main features of Twitter